 Ann Marie Beresford

 Ann Marie came to ASA as an intern in the fall of 2006 after working at a summer camp for people with disabilities.
 She has worked at ASA as a volunteer, an intern, a staff instructor, and as the program director.
-She is a commercial raft guide in both Colorado and Utah, a swift water rescue technician, has her wilderness first responder certification and is a Leave No Trace Trainer.
-When she is not at work she can be found making snow angels, playing in the mountains with her husband and daughter, and chasing after their dog.
+She is a commercial raft guide, a swift water rescue technician, has her wilderness first responder certification, and is a Leave No Trace Trainer.
+Her favorite days at ASA are when she is behind the oars of a raft or on a chairlift with participants and volunteers.
+When she is not at work, she can be found making snow angels, playing in the mountains with her husband and daughter, and chasing after their dog.

 Klancy started as a winter volunteer in 2015 and joined the ASA staff full-time the following spring.
 She is a commercial raft guide in Colorado and Utah, and has Wilderness First Responder, White Water Rescue Technician, and PSIA Alpine Level 1 certifications.
 She loves to ski, snowboard, hike, fish, play in the river, watch birds, laugh, and use her dog as a pillow.

 Noel started working for ASA in the fall of 2021.
 His background is in Recreation Outdoor Education and has worked across much of Colorado and Utah either teaching Skiing, Backpacking, Rafting, or Climbing.
 Noel is Certified as a Wilderness First Responder, PSIA Alpine Level 1 Instructor, PSIA Adaptive Alpine Level 1 VI/COG, and PSIA Children’s Specialist.
 When he is not in the office, you can find Noel backcountry skiing in the San Juans or fly fishing along the Animas.